vxfivem/vxtemplate/README.md

 ### The resource constants are used by internal vx systems.

-To set the variable you need to go to the `fxmanifest.lua` and change the values to whatever you want.
+To set the constant you need to go to the `fxmanifest.lua` and change the values to whatever you want.
 However, there are some restrictions.
-There is the list of the variables.
+There is the list of the constant.

 - **ENV** - any value.
 No use for now.
 - **IS_DEBUG** - 'true' or 'false'.
 Will start the resource in debug mode.